 “Knowing J.I.
 Allison and Joe B. Mauldin personally, I felt them looking over my shoulder as I painted.”

-Limited-edition numbered giclees and posters will be available for purchase at the arts festival.
+Limited-edition numbered giclees and posters are available for purchase by calling 806.747.3200.
 Only 100 giclees will be available for purchase for $600 each.
 Posters are priced at $40 each.
 Prices include sales tax.

 “The Crickets, the Road and the Lubbock Skyline” original painting is a 60”x60” acrylic-on-canvas and will be prominently displayed inside Buddy Holly Hall of Performing Arts and Sciences upon its completion.
 The painting is partially underwritten by the Lubbock Osteopathic Fund.

-Posters and giclees will be for sale on the LEPAA website in May.
+Posters and giclees will be for sale on the LEPAA website summer 2017.

 Artist Paul Milosevich creating the piece in 2017.